Reginherus/Stable-Ark-Servers-v2.0/README.md

  # Running SASv2

  Build the project and go to the SASv2 executable.
+In order to build the project, you will need to include all of the dependencies.

  Launch the executable, enter n for "Load server info from file?" option and fill in the required information for the initialization.

  You will need to enter a handle for the server, the directory at which it resides

+ After the initialization process is complete, every time you launch SASv2 you can enter y for "Load server info from file?" to automatically load your previously entered server information.

  # Existing Commands